 6.3.7.
 Electrical connections

-It shall be possible to switch the front fog lamps ON and OFF independently of the main-beam headlamps, the dipped-beam headlamps or any combination of main- and dipped-beam headlamps, unless:
+It shall be possible to switch the front fog lamps ON and OFF independently of the driving-beam headlamps, the passing-beam headlamps or any combination of driving- and passing-beam headlamps, unless:

 (a) The front fog lamps are used as part of another lighting function in an AFS; however, the switching ON of the front fog lamps function shall have the priority over the function for which the front fog lamps are used as a part or

-(b) The front fog lamps cannot be simultaneously lit with any other lamps with which they are reciprocally incorporated as indicated by the relevant symbol ("/") according to paragraph 10.1. of Annex 1 of UN Regulation No. 19 or item 9.5.1. of Annex 1 of UN Regulation No. 149.
+(b) The front fog lamps cannot be simultaneously lit with any other lamps with which they are reciprocally incorporated as indicated by the relevant symbol ("/") according to paragraph 10.1. of Annex 1 to UN Regulation No. 19 or item 9.5.1. of Annex 1 to UN Regulation No. 149.

 6.3.8.
 Tell-tale